jeanedit/cpp-transport-catalogue/README.md

    Replace `<protobuf_directory>` with the actual path to the directory where protobuf is installed on your system.

-6. Build the project using `make` (on Linux) or `cmake --build .` (on Windows).
+7. Build the project using `make` (on Linux) or `cmake --build .` (on Windows).

 ## Step 2: Prepare JSON Data

-1. Create a JSON file that contains your transportation data, following the expected JSON format specified by the Transport Catalogue.
+1. Create JSON files that contain required data following the expected JSON format specified by the Transport Catalogue.
 Your JSON file should include the following sections:

    - `serialization_settings`: Specify the file where the catalogue should serialize its data.